mjp41/cpython/Doc/regions.md

 * Regions track the number of incoming references from local objects.

 New objects are always created as a local object.
-If Pyrona features are not used, then all the objects in the system will be local objects and the runtime will behave as normal.
+If Veronapy features are not used, then all the objects in the system will be local objects and the runtime will behave as normal.

 ### Regions